 Developing and Delivering Your First Conference Presentation

-Have an upcoming conference presentation?
-Then this workshop is for you!
-We will help you figure out what your presentation should (or should not) include; share tips and tricks to engage your audience; and discuss how to present with confidence.
-This workshop will be most useful to those who have little experience preparing for and pre-senting at conferences, but everyone is welcome.
+This workshop will help you figure out what your presentation should (or should not) include; share tips and tricks to engage your audience; and discuss how to present with confidence.
+This workshop will be most useful to those who have little experience preparing for and presenting at conferences, but everyone is welcome!

 Writing a Literature Review